-The students and faculty members of the School Psychology Doctoral Program at the University of Wisconsin-Madison recognize an obligation to be aware of, sensitive to, and responsive to all forms of diversity in our professional activities.
+As a program we are committed to supporting Black, First Nation, and other communities of color.
+We take a stand against systemic racism in our society and are committed to combating racism and assuring program graduates are antiracist.
+Furthermore, we have an obligation to be aware of, sensitive to, and responsive to all forms of diversity in our professional activities.
 We work toward meeting this obligation by giving attention to diversity in every aspect of our training program.
 We appreciate the value of applying a scholar-scientist-practitioner framework to informing our work in this area.
 In addition, we acknowledge that our personal values, world views, and individual backgrounds influence our work with diverse populations.
-Because this program values a diversity of perspectives, we attempt to recruit students with diverse backgrounds.
-Additionally, we demonstrate our commitment to this obligation by conducting research that generates new knowledge reflecting the society in which we live and by targeting the specific circumstances of diverse groups which may have been neglected in previous research as well as the potential generalizability of extant research, practice and theory for diverse populations.
+Because this program values a diversity of perspectives, we recruit students with diverse backgrounds.
+Additionally, we demonstrate our commitment to this obligation by conducting research that generates new knowledge reflecting the society in which we live and by targeting the specific circumstances of diverse groups which may have been neglected in previous research as well as the potential generalizability of extant research, practice, and theory for diverse populations.
 Moreover, we strive to infuse diversity issues into the curriculum because the individuals we serve (parents, children, and teachers) represent diverse backgrounds.
 We give attention to the underlying assumptions of our work to neutralize the potential deleterious effects of bias (e.g., ethnocentrism, sexism) toward diverse populations.
 We recognize that one of the most important facets of any school psychology training program is applied experience.
 Consequently, we encourage, support, and work toward enabling students to work competently with diverse populations in applied experiences involving assessment, consultation, intervention, and research in practicum and internship sites.
-In summary, the mission of the School Psychology Doctoral Program at the University of Wisconsin-Madison is to work actively toward inculcating issues of diversity in every aspect of its training program.
+In summary, the mission of the School Psychology Doctoral Program at the University of Wisconsin-Madison is to work actively toward combating racism and inculcating issues of diversity in every aspect of its training program.